15 Places To Visit Near Red Fort To Experience The Architectural Wonders

 Photo: Vladislav Bezrukov / Wikimedia Commons

 Whether you want to go shopping or grab a bite to eat, Connaught Place is where you should go!
 It happens to be one of the city’s financial and commercial centres and is known for its countless shops and eateries.
 A massive marketplace of sorts, Connaught Place was built in the 18th century in the Georgian architectural style.
-Moreover, Connaught Place is also a great place to visit if you want to spend a fun night out since it has many bars and even clubs!
+Moreover, it is one of the most bustling places to see near Red Fort if you want to spend a fun night out.

 Nearest Metro Station: Rajiv Chowk Metro Station